rolczynski/Explainable-Sentiment-Analysis/article/article.md

 The pipeline provides an easy-to-use interface for making predictions.
 Even a highly accurate model will be useless if it is unclear how to correctly prepare the inputs and how to interpret the outputs.
-Therefore, to make things clear, we have introduced a pipeline that is closely linked to the model type.
+To make things clear, we have introduced a pipeline that is closely linked to a model.
-It is worth knowing how to deal with the whole process, especially if you willing to build the custom model.
+It is worth to know how to deal with the whole process, especially if you plan building the custom model.

 ```
 pre-process -> predict -> review -> post-process